no-go/UglyKeybT9/README.md

 ## oh no!
 Oh yes!!!

 You need öäü and ß?
 Improve it with oe ae or ue.
 For ß make a / and 3: /3 which locks very similar.
 Uppercase?
-I am sorry, only L is uppercase in "|i" button.
+I am sorry, only L is uppercase.

 ## Install